(Photo by Andrew Neel on Unsplash)

 This can be seen even (and especially) in extreme activist communities on both the left and the right.
 The documentary uses the January 6 Capitol riots as an example of this.
 Here, the anonymity afforded by the internet emboldened people to share misinformation, rumors, and falsehoods, which then spread like a virus and fueled real-world harm.

-The Antisocial Network joins a growing list of documentaries, such as The Social Dilemma and The Great Hack, that are raising alarms about the increased polarization caused by the internet and how lonely people find online refuge that only exacerbates their feelings of isolation.
+The Antisocial Network joins a growing list of documentaries, such as The Social Dilemma and The Great Hack, that are raising alarms about the increased polarization caused by the internet and how secluded people find online refuge that only exacerbates their feelings of isolation.
 A “community of the isolated” is both an oxymoron and accurate way to describe the online echo chambers where both the extreme left and right find an illusory community.

 It’s an important reminder—now more relevant than ever—that real life happens in the real world, and that is where we experience the richness of being human.